 Eat Selenium-Rich Foods

 Okay, noted.
 What’s selenium?
 If you’re wondering, it’s a chemical element like zinc and iodine, which are also recommended for a healthy thyroid diet (ahead on our list).
 “Selenium supports a healthy thyroid because it is essential for the conversion of the active thyroid hormone that burns calories and promotes a healthy metabolism, explains Paula.
-Some foods that have high-selenium content include Brazil nuts (they’re the most nutrient dense source of selenium), halibut, sardines, turkey, eggs and spinach also offer good sources of selenium, she shares.
+Some foods that have high-selenium content include Brazil nuts (they’re the most nutrient dense source of selenium), sardines, turkey, eggs and spinach also offer good sources of selenium, she shares.

 Eat Iodine-Rich Foods